 Related Page Links

 Attend your first class any of the days Photo 1 meets the first week.
-Continue your second class the following week on any day that fits your schedule.
+Continue your second class the following week on the day that fits your schedule.

 Students must have access to a "Digital Single Lens Reflex" camera (DSLR) with an f1.8 lens.

 Other Class Info

-Students attend once a week for class and once a week for computer lab.
+Students attend once a week for class (7 sessions) and once a week for computer lab (5 sessions)

 4001 N. Ravenswood Ave.